5 Running Workouts to Get Faster

 2. Tempo Runs

-Tempo runs are a staple for long-distance runners.
+Tempo runs are a staple for long-distance runners to add to their speed workout routines.
 Whether you’re training for a half marathon or marathon or 10K race, tempo runs will make a big difference in improving your running speed.
 All my best half marathons and marathons were from doing tempo runs once a week.

 If you’re wondering what is a tempo run, it is basically a medium to hard training run at faster than your average pace.
 A tempo run pushes your body and mind to adjust to faster running speeds that it can maintain.
 Basically, a tempo run trains you to be faster for sustained efforts - like racing.
-Also called a lactate-threshold run, the tempo run improves your body’s oxygen efficiency while running.
+Also called a lactate-threshold run, the tempo run improves your body’s oxygen efficiency while running, and your lactate threshold.

 How to Do A Tempo Run

 To do a tempo run, warm up by running at a relaxed pace for 10 minutes.
-Then, begin your tempo run pace.
+After your warmup, begin your running workout at your tempo run pace.
 You want to run at about 85 to 90 percent of your maximum heart rate, at 25 to 30 seconds per mile slower than your 5K race pace, or 15 to 20 seconds slower than your 10K race pace.
 Your tempo running pace should feel comfortably hard, at a pace you could keep up if you were racing for about an hour.

 3. Tabata Running